yashtalekar/yashtalekar/README.md

 - 👋 Hi, I’m Yash.
-- 🌱 I’m currently working as a part-time software developer at the Queensland Department of Environment and Science (DES).
+- 🌱 I’m currently working as a software developer at the Queensland Department of Environment and Science (DES).
 Most of my work is on a React-Typescript Web App which makes extensive use of Open Layers and other mapping technology.

 Besides this, I have dabbled in Machine Learning, you can find a Pokemon Classifier I made pinned below as well as some Image Segmentation I've done [here](https://github.com/yashtalekar/PatternFlow/tree/topic-recognition/recognition/s4524723_UNet_ISIC).